-Because the observer will make a cursory examination of the forest crown, no formal sampling design is required.
-However, the observation should not be made from one or a few neighboring trees, but the observer should look around, preferably from more than one position in the plot.
+Because the observer will make a cursory examination of the forest canopy, which consists of all included tree crowns, no formal sampling design is required.
+However, the observation should not be made from one or a few neighbouring trees, but the observer should look around, preferably from more positions across the plot.